 The researchers detail their research methods.

 The researchers interpret their results and discuss possible implications.

 This is the most common type of journal manuscript used to publish full data reports from research.
 It may be called an Original Article, Research Article, Research, or just Article, depending on the journal.

 Original articles should have the following sections:

-A case report is a detailed report of the symptoms, signs, diagnosis, treatment, and follow-up of an individual patient.
-It usually describes an unusual or novel occurrence and remains one of the cornerstones of medical progress and provides many new ideas in medicine.
+2. Case Reports: A case report is a detailed report of the symptoms, signs, diagnosis, treatment, and follow-up of an individual patient.
+It usually describes an unusual or novel occurrence and remains one of the cornerstones of medical progress, and provides many new ideas in medicine.
 Case reports should be structured as follows:

-should include a brief review of the relevant literature and how the presented case furthers our understanding to the disease process
+Discussion: should include a brief review of the relevant literature and how the presented case furthers our understanding of the disease process.

 Review articles should include a conclusion in which a new hypothesis or study about the subject may be posited.
 Methods for literature search or level of evidence should not be published.
 Authors who will prepare review articles should already have published research articles on the relevant subject.
 There should be a maximum of two authors for review articles.

-Editorial comments are a brief remark on an article published in the journal by the viewer of their article or by a relevant authority.
+7. Editorial Comment: Editorial comments are a brief remark on an article published in the journal by the viewer of their article or by a relevant authority.
 Most comments are invited by the editor in chief, but spontaneous comments are welcome.
-An abstract is not required with this type of manuscripts.
+An abstract is not required with this type of manuscript.